Credit

-10 credit score facts you need to know
+10 facts about credit scores you need to know

-A credit score, also known as a FICO score, is a calculation of your financial background.
+Credit scores, or FICO scores, are three-digit calculations of your financial background.
 The Fair Isaac Corporation started implementing credit scores in 1989.

 Your credit plays a pivotal role in life.
-It’s sound financial advice to take the time to understand more about credit scores, credit scoring models, and how a credit report works.
+Understanding your credit score is critical, but it’s also important to know how credit scoring models and credit reports work.
 Here are 10 facts about credit scores you should know!

-Fact One: Credit Scores Do Not Start at Zero
+Fact 1: Credit Scores Do Not Start at Zero

-You may expect your first credit report as soon as your first credit card bill arrives in the mail, but you may not get it for months!
-Credit accounts typically require three to six months of activity to calculate a FICO score.
+You may expect your first credit report as soon as your first credit card bill arrives, but you may not get it for months!
+Credit accounts typically require 3 to 6 months of activity to update credit reports and calculate a FICO score.
 Your wait time largely depends on your lender.

-Fact Two: Credit Scores Depend on Five Factors
+Fact 2: Credit Scores Depend on Five Factors

 To calculate a credit score, the three credit reporting bureaus use five distinct categories.
-Learn about these categories below:
+Learn about these categories on credit reports below:

 Payment History

-Your payment history accounts for 35% of your credit score calculation.
-This is the most significant scoring factor.
-Luckily, your payment history is also the easiest to affect.
-If you want a good credit score, focus on paying your monthly debts on time.
-When borrowers miss payments, lenders charge a late fee, and their FICO scores decrease by a few points.
+Your history of payments accounts for 35% of your credit calculation.
+If you want a good credit score, avoid late payments.
+When borrowers have late payments, lenders charge a late fee, and their FICO scores decrease by a few points.
+Bad credit scores affect borrowing by costing you more money when you take out a loan.

 Total Debt

 The total debt you have accounts for 30% of your overall FICO score.
-Financial experts advise borrowers to keep their debt low to maintain a good credit score.
+Financial experts advise borrowers to keep their outstanding debt low to maintain a good credit score.
 Your debt should not exceed 30% of your total available credit.
-For example, if you have a $15,000 credit limit across three credit cards, you should not owe more than $4,500 at any one time.
+For example, if you have a $15,000 credit limit across three credit cards, you should not owe more than $4,500 of that credit limit at any one time.

 Length of Credit History